 - confirming any key points from self-assessment comments (if applicable)

-- acknowledging any positive observations or behaviors, using examples or feedback received from others
+- acknowledging any positive observations or behaviours, using examples or feedback received from others

 - discussing causes and solutions for any issues in performance or delivery and ask the employee if they understand expectations and what is needed for them to improve